TheWorkoutDigest

 Bài viết do Dr. Chelsea Schu, PT, DPT (@iron_phoenix16) chia sẻ

-Incorporate focused mobility work into your training.
-Focus on dynamic warm-up movements that target the hips and ankles.
+The first strategy that helps improve squat depth is focused mobility training.
+The strategy involves focusing on dynamic warm-up movements that target the hips and ankles.
 Many people mistakenly think that they have a hip issue limiting their squat depth when their ankles are actually the source of the problem.

 Static stretches have a place in training, but dynamic movements that help you improve flexibility and mobility are essential for a deeper squat.
-Ankle PAIL/RAILs and CARs are a fantastic starting point for exercises that improve squat depth.
+Ankle PAIL/RAILs and CARs are fantastic starting points for exercises that improve squat depth.
 When in doubt, reach out to an experienced mobility coach.

 YouTube Video&feature=youtu.be

-Squatting to a box can help improve the mind-body connection and spatial awareness so that you recognize when you’ve hit depth.
+The second strategy you should incorporate to improve squat depth is squatting to a box.
+Squatting to a box helps improve the mind-body connection and spatial awareness so that you recognize when you’ve hit depth.
 It can also help you improve your confidence and overcome fear as a new lifter.
 Start with a box set up at depth, then lower it slightly once you gain confidence in the movement.

 It’s important to note the difference between squatting to a box and a “box squat.”
 A box squat is a practical training exercise that takes the momentum out of the equation and improves strength in the posterior chain.
 When squatting to a box to improve depth, you are doing a touch-and-go movement rather than sitting down entirely.